The moves, the style, the music…

-And a different type of Hip Hop music prompted people to move a different way – a way that is social, light-hearted, and fun.
+And different types of Hip Hop music prompted people to move a different way – a way that is social, light-hearted, and fun.

-Some examples of these social or party dance moves are the Snake, Chicken-head, Cabbage Patch, Harlem Shake, and Running Man.
+Some examples of these social or party dance moves include the Snake, Chicken-head, Cabbage Patch, Harlem Shake, and Running Man.

 As the dance scene expanded, multiple Hip Hop clubs sprang up all over New York.
 Two popular ones were Latin Quarters and Union Square.

 The Whip, Nae Nae, Dougie, Cat Daddy are examples of new school party dances that came from recent songs.
-(Brandon Allen Juezan, Versa-Style Dance Company)
+(Brandon Allen Juezan)

-Styles like Popping/Boogaloo, House, Locking, and Waacking are often incorrectly grouped under the Hip Hop “umbrella.”
+Styles like Popping/Boogaloo, House, Locking, and Whacking are often incorrectly grouped under the Hip Hop “umbrella.”